 While we’re still in blackberry season, I thought I’d share with you a great tip to help make berries last longer in the fridge.
 Not just blackberries, but raspberries, strawberries, blueberries, and any other berry you can care to think of.
 This is especially great if you’ve picked more blackberries than you can eat or have some leftover from making delicious jam!

 The secret to longer-lasting berries is quite surprising – vinegar!
 I love using vinegar as a great chemical-free cleaner.
 However, who would have guessed that using vinegar can help fruit last longer in the fridge?

 How to Make Berries Last Longer

-According to Cooks Illustrated all you have to do is rinse your berries in a solution of one part vinegar (white vinegar or apple cider vinegar works best) to three parts water.
-Then dry the berries in a salad spinner lined with kitchen roll until completely dry, and store in a kitchen roll lined airtight container to help make berries last longer.
+To make berries last longer, all you have to do is rinse your berries in a solution of one part vinegar white vinegar or apple cider vinegar works best) to three parts water.
+Alternatively, fill a bowl with one part vinegar to three parts water and give your berries a short soak for a minute.

 Will you be trying this?
 Let me know how you get on!

 ps: I’ve got more handy food waste tips this way!